An Apology for Money: Money creation by expectations

+{{W}}{hy} should a noncentral bank not offer loans with lower interest rates than a central bank?
+Surely, if a noncentral bank is bound by some reserve constraints, it may not be totally unreasonable to offer much lower interest rates which are bound by that reserve constraints (in percent of the minimum reserve fraction).
+For a bank can create money for loans virtually without any costs ``out of thin air.''
+It may use this ability to compete on the loan market.

-There seems to be a common belief that it is possible to curb the money supply by regulatory measures.
-Indeed, interest rates of consumer credits and, say, the U.S. {\it federal funds rate} appear to be correlated.
-This is usually explained by money volume constraints on the noncentral banks, effectively established {\em via} some regulatory mechanisms: in order to prevent bank runs or an unbounded lending policy, banks usually should not be able to create more money than a certain percentage or ``fraction'' of some ``securities'' or reserves they hold; resulting in a ``mild'' form of reserve multiplication~\cite{1948-Samuelson,Begg,ModernMoneyMechanics}.
-This ``fractional reserve system,'' in view of the recent events connected to the ``packaging'' and ``reselling'' of dept by the financial industry in the U.S. and elsewhere, appears to be a commonly told fairy tale.
+Related to these issues appears to be a common belief that it is possible to curb the money supply by regulatory measures.
+Indeed, interest rates of consumer credits or mortgages and, say, the U.S. {\it federal funds rate} might be correlated.
+As has been mentioned earlier, this is usually explained by money volume constraints on the noncentral banks, effectively established {\em via} some regulatory mechanisms involving bank reserves: in order to prevent bank runs or an unbounded lending policy, banks usually should not be able to create more money than a certain percentage or fraction of some securities or reserves they hold; resulting in a mild form of reserve multiplication~\citep{1948-Samuelson,Begg,ModernMoneyMechanics}.
+Alas, in view of the recent events connected to the packaging and reselling of dept by the financial industry in the U.S. and elsewhere, this {\em fractional reserve banking system,} appears to be a commonly told fairy tale.

-On the contrary, it is in the legitimate interest of banks to avoid any reserve constraints, by any ``quasi-legal'' possibility: In the present competitive and highly liquid financial market environment, it is impossible for financial institutions to avoid stretching the regulatory bonds to the extreme; otherwise they will be ``out of business'' soon, overtaken by the competitors which attract their greedy investors.
+On the contrary, it is in the legitimate interest of banks to avoid any reserve constraints, by any quasi-legal possibility.
+In the present competitive and highly liquid financial market environment, it is impossible for financial institutions to avoid stretching the regulatory bonds to the extreme; otherwise they will be out of business soon, overtaken by the competitors which attract their greedy investors.